-The fees for a dissertation go towards the archiving, review, and preparation of your final dissertation draft that is submitted to your committee, degree program, and the university.
-Typical costs may include technical formatting, copyediting, binding your dissertation into a book, or registration of copyright.
-Similar to other tuition and fees, these costs are paid for by you and charged to your student account.
+Dissertation fees cover the archiving, review, and preparation of your dissertation draft to be submitted to your program committee, degree program, and university.
+These costs may include technical formatting, copyediting, binding your dissertation into a book, or registering copyright.
+Like other tuition and fees associated with college courses, these expenses are typically paid for by the student and charged to their student account.

 Traveling is a pretty common cost for most graduate students, whether you are traveling to a conference, to and from campus, or seeing a loved one during a university holiday.
 Colleges consider these a standard expense and will include it as a cost of attendance for students.
 Travel can range from a few hundred dollars into the thousands of dollars if you must travel by air and get a hotel.
 While it is not a mandatory expense that students must pay, you may be eligible to receive financial aid to cover the associated costs.